 Payroll entries in the general ledger

 Payroll transactions involve different accounts in your books, including expense and liability accounts.
 Every time you run payroll, you must record it in the general ledger.

 Usually, you record the following kinds of payroll transactions in the ledger:

 - Employee liabilities (withholdings and deductions)

-The entries in your ledger should match information on the payroll register.
-When you do payroll reconciliation, you verify that both records are the same.
+The entries in your ledger should match the information on the payroll register.
+When you do payroll reconciliation, you verify that both records are identical.

 What is payroll reconciliation?

-Each pay period, your payroll needs to balance with the payroll expense account in your ledger.
+Each pay period, your payroll must balance with your ledger’s payroll expense account.
 The payroll reconciliation process helps you keep accurate accounting records, which are necessary for tax filing and measuring financial health.
 You check that the transactions in your books equal the payroll register.

-When you reconcile payroll, also make sure you recorded the correct amount for each employee.
+When you reconcile payroll, ensure you record the correct amount for each employee.
 And, look to see if each transaction was recorded in the correct ledger account.

 Check that all the accounts affected by a paycheck agree with the gross earnings.
 This includes payroll expenses as well as withholdings and employer liabilities.